-Refer to "Inline SSL Decryption Port Map" in the Inline SSL Decryption Guide for details.
+Refer to "Inline SSL Decryption Port Map" section in the GigaVUE-FM User's Guide for details.

 Specifies the default action for the profile.
 This is the action to take if none of the rules in the profile match.
 The actions are as follows: